 Read the article for more on the importance of HTML5 as the visualization platform, additional mobile applications for access to other critical information & colleagues and evaluating to the total cost of ownership.

 Visit the DeltaV Mobile section on Emerson.com for more on how it enables staff to improve operations performance and safety by having the operation available on a mobile platform.
+Read here how Emerson can help you in driving a mobile HMI strategy.
 You can also connect and interact with other DeltaV experts in the DeltaV group in the Emerson Exchange 365 community.